grvvv/grvvv/README.md

 # Hello, I'm Gaurav Chindarkar 👋

 Welcome to my GitHub profile!
-I am a recent graduate with a Bachelor's degree in Engineering, specializing in Python and JavaScript.
+I recently graduated with a Bachelor's in Electronics and telecom—engineering, specializing in Python and JavaScript.
 I am passionate about web development and aspire to become a full-stack developer.
 Here, you'll find a collection of projects and contributions that showcase my skills and journey in the world of coding.

 ## About Me